WHAT IS VET STUDENT LOANS?

 HOW DO I ACCESS A VET STUDENT LOAN?

-After you submit an enrolment application and satisfy the student entry requirements, the Australian Academy of Beauty Dermal and Laser Pty Ltd will advise the Commonwealth Department of Education and training you wish to access the VET Student Loan scheme.
+After you submit an enrolment application and satisfy the student entry requirements, the Australian Academy of Beauty Dermal and Laser Pty Ltd (the Academy) will advise the Commonwealth Department of Education you wish to access the VET Student Loan scheme.

 You will receive an email from the Department with a username and password.
-You then create an online application.
+You then complete an online VET Student Loan Electronic Commonwealth Assistance Form (eCAF).
 You must have your USI number and tax file number handy

 The Academy will issue an invoice 14 days prior to the census day for each unit of study.
 You will also receive a VET Student Loan Fee Notice 14 days before course commencement.